Layered Paint Technique With Texture – Furniture Makeover

 This is the fun part!
 The creative process #5 starts to kick in now.

-Now that the texture is dried, use a 22o grit sandpaper (you can use your electric sander too) to smooth out any rough edges.
+Now that the texture is dried, use 220 grit sandpaper (you can use your electric sander) to smooth out any rough edges.
 Oh, there will be a lot.
-After sanding, you can run your hand across the texture and it being somewhat smooth to the touch but still leaving the texture behind.
+After sanding, you can run your hand across the texture, and it is somewhat smooth to the touch but still leaves the texture behind.

 We made it!
 This is awesome!
-Now to finish off this lovely layered paint technique with texture, I used a whitewash technique with the Drift Wood light gray chalk mineral paint.
-Basically, I diluted down the paint with water and applied it with a carwash sponge and them wiping it back with a paper towel until I got the look I wanted.
+To finish off this lovely layered paint technique with texture, I used a whitewash technique with the Drift Wood light gray chalk mineral paint.
+Basically, I diluted the paint with water, applied it with a carwash sponge, and then wiped it back with a paper towel until I got the look I wanted.
 Wipe on, wipe off.
 Don’t miss this step.
 The whitewash gets caught in all the textured edges and really brings out all the texture goodness here.

 * The legs and inside corners of these end tables were accented with black wax and dirt.

 I know!!!
 My sofa stole the show.
-Sorry end tables but you can’t be pretty all by yourself.
-Just wanted to give you a visual of how they look in my guest room AKA “room above my studio” in case I need to take a break… or nap between projects. *wink *wink
+Sorry end tables, but you can’t be pretty all by yourself.
+I just wanted to give you a visual of how they look in my guest room AKA “room above my studio,” in case I need to take a break… or nap between projects. *wink *wink

 Until the next project… xo, Do